|28A.01||CITATION, MINNESOTA CONSOLIDATED FOOD LICENSING LAW.|

 Licenses for food processors or manufacturers or food brokers shall be renewed annually on January 1.
 Licenses for retail and wholesale food handlers shall be renewed annually on July 1.
 Licenses for mobile food concessions and for retail mobile units shall be renewed annually on April 1.

-Subdivision 1.
-Establishment.
-A food safety advisory committee is established to advise the commissioner and the legislature on food issues and food safety.
+The Food Safety and Defense Task Force is established to advise the commissioner and the legislature on food issues and food safety.

-(1) the commissioner of agriculture;
+(1) the commissioner of agriculture or the commissioner's designee;

-(2) the commissioner of health;
+(2) the commissioner of health or the commissioner's designee;

 (3) a representative of the United States Food and Drug Administration;